zhongkaifu/Seq2SeqSharp/README.md

 Mini-batch
 Dropout
 RMSProp optmization
-Pre-trained model
+Embedding & Pre-trained model
 Auto data shuffling
 Auto vocabulary building
 Beam search decoder

 # Usage
-You could use Seq2SeqConsole tool to train and test models.
+You can use Seq2SeqConsole tool to train and test models.

 Here is the command line to train a model:
 **Seq2SeqConsole.exe -TaskName train [parameters...]**